-Table 18: Threat ratings of Agriculture & aquaculture on target species and ecosystems in Mozambique (Very high (Veryrelevant) High (Relevant) High (Relevant) High (Moderately relevant) High (Not relevant)
+Table 18: Threat ratings of Agriculture & aquaculture on target species and ecosystems in Mozambique (Very high (Veryrelevant) High (Relevant) High (Relevant) High (Moderately relevant) Low (Not relevant) Low (Not relevant) High (Relevant) High (Rele

-(Not relevant)
+Threats Plants Herpetofauna Freshwater fish Marine biodiversity Birds Mammals Mangrove Terrestrial ecosystems Annual & perennial non-timber crops ++++ ++++ ++++ - ++++ +++ - ++ Wood & pulp plantations +++ +++ - - +++ - ++ Livestock farming & ranching +++ + - - - +++ - ++ Marine & freshwater aquaculture +++ + - ++++ - + ++ -

-Threats Plants Herpetofauna Freshwater fish Marine biodiversity Birds Mammals Mangrove Terrestrial ecosystems Annual & perennial non- timber crops ++++ ++++ ++++ - ++++ +++ - ++ Wood & pulp plantations +++ +++ - - - +++ - ++ Livestock farming & ranching +++ + - - - +++ - ++ Marine & freshwater aquaculture +++ + - ++++ - + ++ - that Shifting Agriculture, Small-holder Farming and Agro-industry Farming convert annually extensive areas of natural vegetation in areas of maize, rice, beans, cassava, sugar cane and banana monocultures, and constitute a main causes of habitat loss and land cover changes (Niquisse, 2017; MITADER, 2018b).
+Annual & perennial non-timber crops have been referred to by experts as having a significant impact on plants, herpetofauna and birds.
+In addition to plants the four threats in this domain have impact on hepetofauna and mammals.
+Thus, Annual & perennial non-timber crops were indicated as being a priority threat for conservation action for plants, herpetofauna, birds and mammals.
+Assessors reported that Shifting Agriculture, Small-holder Farming and Agro-industry Farming convert annually extensive areas of natural vegetation in areas of maize, rice, beans, cassava, sugar cane and banana monocultures, and constitute a main causes of habitat loss and land cover changes (Niquisse, 2017; MITADER, 2018b).
 In general, in Mozambique these are continuing threats mainly to mammals, herpetofauna, birds, plants and terrestrial ecosystems and may affects the minority of the herpetofauna populations, but majority (50 to 90%) of the ecosystems.
 Annual & perennial non-timber crops were also considered by experts as top severity threat to terrestrial ecosystems, herpetofauna and birds; contributes about 86% of annual deforestation (MITADER, 2018b) mainly in the provinces of Nampula, Zambézia and Manica.
-As concluded by Millennium Ecosystem Assessment (MA), agriculture is the primary driver of habitat loss, fragmentation and habitats conversion and hence to a reduction in the number and abundance of species that can be supported on unconverted land (Perrings and Halkos, 2015).
+As concluded by Millennium Ecosystem Assessment (MA), agriculture is the primary driver of habitat loss in all human-dominated landscapes (Millennium Ecosystem Assessment, 2005); promotes habitat loss, fragmentation and habitats conversion and hence to a reduction in the number and abundance of species that can be supported on unconverted land (Perrings and Halkos, 2015).
 Freshwater biodiversity was also driven by agricultural expansion, most due to i) land use change leading to drainage of wetlands, or deforestation and resulting increased sedimentation; ii) pollution from agricultural sources; and iii) poor water management leading to over-abstraction of water (Sayer et al., 2019).